CRS is proud to present our 142nd Annual Membership Assembly, which is happening as two separate conferences!

 Haiti has descended into a critical state of violence and chaos.
 More than one million children are living in areas under the influence of armed groups.

-May is full of observances!
-Check out the entire list here and take action with CRS by engaging with our Facebook and Instagram posts that acknowledge these special designations.
+November is full of observances!
+Check out the list here and take action with CRS by engaging with our Facebook and Instagram posts that acknowledge these special designations.

 Join the Community Commission for Public Safety and Accountability at their public meeting to help us hold the Commission accountable for civilian oversight of the Chicago Police Department.